AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

-- express dependencies that wouldn't otherwise be expressible because some data that's read or written isn't visible at the point where a subprogram is declared --- examples are dependencies on data, for which we use the :ada:`Global` contract, and on flow, for which we use the :ada:`Depends` contract.
+- express dependencies that wouldn't otherwise be expressible because some data that's read or written isn't visible at the point where a subprogram is declared |mdash| examples are dependencies on data, for which we use the :ada:`Global` contract, and on flow, for which we use the :ada:`Depends` contract.